DMovies - Your platform for thought-provoking cinema

 The Quiet Maid (Calladita)

-Playfully quiet critique of class and prejudicial power dynamics becomes an interpersonal war story, in this entertaining film from Spain - live from the First Feature Competition of the 27th Tallinn Black Nights Film Festival
+Playfully quiet critique of class and prejudicial power dynamics becomes an interpersonal war story, in this entertaining film from Spain - from the 32nd edition of Raindance

 The soothing sound of water precedes the first image in Spanish director Miguel Faus’, The Quiet Maid.
 Then, appears the Spanish coast bathed in sunshine, the turquoise sea with trees in the foreground, forming a type of proscenium frame.
 Then, the sound of someone climbing a ladder and a maid appearing to attend to one of her many chores.
 It turns out the view is through a window.